National Zoological Park (United States): Modern status

 Plans for the future include modernizing the zoo's aging facilities and expanding its education, research and conservation efforts in Washington, Virginia and in the wild.
 As part of a 10-year renewal program, Asia Trail – a series of habitats for seven Asian species including sloth bears, red pandas, and clouded leopards – was created.
-Elephant Trails, opened in 2013, provides a new home for the zoo's Asian elephants.
 Kids' Farm exhibit, opened in 2004, was slated for closure in 2011 but is to remain open for another 10 years following a donation to the exhibit.
+Elephant Trails, opened in 2013, provides a new home for the zoo's elephants.

 The zoo, which is supported by tax revenues and open to everyone, attracts 2 million visitors per year, according to The Washington Post in 2005.

 The National Zoo has a Federal Law Enforcement Agency deployed on its grounds: the National Zoological Park Police (NZPP), which consists of full-time Law Enforcement Officers.
 The NZPP is an agency that has been recognized by the United States Congress and is one of five original police agencies within the District of Columbia with full police powers.
 They work very closely with the Metropolitan Police Department, the United States Park Police, Department of State, Capital Police, Federal Bureau of Investigation, and the Department of Defense.
 The agency is considered the first line of defense in the event of any crisis.

 Dennis W. Kelly was named director of the zoo on February 15, 2010, overseeing both campuses.
 Kelly succeeded John Berry, who was the National Zoo director for three years until February 2009, when he resigned to become the director of the U.S. Office of Personnel Management under the Obama Administration.
 Steven Monfort, the zoo's associate director for conservation and science, served as the acting director between February 2009 and February 2010.
 Kelly retired as the zoo's director in November 2017, and Steven Monfort was named acting director.
 In November, 2021, Brandie Smith was appointed director.
 Smith is the second woman to serve as director in the zoo's 132-year history.